 At Wocl Leydon, we approach each case as a team, so you can trust that we’re putting our full resources behind your case.
 Our compassionate and skilled lawyers genuinely care about our clients and fight aggressively for their best interests.
 We’ll do the same for you.
 If you are suffering because of a medical provider’s negligence, contact Wocl Leydon’s Shelton medical malpractice lawyers today.

 What Do I Need to Prove Medical Malpractice Claim in Shelton, CT?

 Not every unfavorable medical outcome can be classified as medical malpractice.
 To prove that some type of medical malpractice on the part of a medical professional or healthcare facility caused you harm, you must demonstrate:

-- Standard of care – The physician that treated you had an obligation to provide you with the care that another similar, reasonable healthcare provider would recognize as appropriate and acceptable.
+- Standard of care – The physician who treated you had an obligation to provide you with the care that another similar, reasonable healthcare provider would recognize as appropriate and acceptable.

 - Failure to uphold standard of care – The medical provider somehow deviated from their duty to provide you with this appropriate and acceptable standard of care.

 - Injury – You suffered a serious injury because of the physician’s deviation from the standard of care.

 We will use our comprehensive resources to build a strong case.
 For example, expert medical witnesses may be called in to explain the standard of care that a reasonable, skilled doctor would have provided in the same situation.

 In Connecticut, there is no cap on the amount of damages that the court can award to medical malpractice victims.